bambora-na/dev.na.bambora.com/source/docs/guides/statement_report.md

-In this example `yourAPIAccessPassCode` would be `MTIzNDU2Nzg5OmZkMzZkMjQ1YTM1ODQ0MzRiOTA0MDk2NTI1NTQ3ZjE3` which is the value used when making a call to the Settlement Report API.
+In this example `yourAPIAccessPassCode` would be `MTIzNDU2Nzg5OmZkMzZkMjQ1YTM1ODQ0MzRiOTA0MDk2NTI1NTQ3ZjE3` which is the value used when making a call to the Statement Report API.

 Alternatively, for convenience, you can also use the [form](https://dev.na.bambora.com/docs/forms/encode_api_passcode/) which does